-Group membership claims (when an app is configured to receive group membership claims in the token, nested groups the signed-in user is a member of are included)
+Group membership claims (when an app is configured to receive group membership claims in the token, nested groups in which the signed-in user is a member are included)

-Conditional access (when scoping a conditional access policy to a group)
+Conditional access (when a conditional access policy has a group scope)

 Restricting access to self-serve password reset